Yorko/mlcourse.ai/mlcourse_ai_jupyter_book/book/topic06/topic6_feature_engineering_feature_selection.md

 > A: They all need to be put on the calendar of potential anomalies.

 Dealing with hour (minute, day of the month ...) is not as simple as it seems.
 If you use the hour as a real variable, we slightly contradict the nature of data: `0<23` while `0:00:00 02.01> 01.01 23:00:00`.
 For some problems, this can be critical.
-At the same time, if you encode them as categorical variables, you'll breed a large numbers of features and lose information about proximity -- the difference between 22 and 23 will be the same as the difference between 22 and 7.
+At the same time, if you encode them as categorical variables, you'll breed a large number of features and lose information about proximity -- the difference between 22 and 23 will be the same as the difference between 22 and 7.

 There also exist some more esoteric approaches to such data like projecting the time onto a circle and using the two coordinates.